How to Prepare for an OSHA Inspection

-OSHA has jurisdiction over approximately 8 million employers and 130 million workers, and only has about 2,000 inspectors.
+OSHA has jurisdiction over approximately 8 million employers and 130 million workers and only has about 2,000 inspectors.
 The good news is that unplanned inspections are rare and occur only when absolutely necessary due to the limited number of resources that OSHA has at its disposal.
-But the bad news is that if there is an unplanned visit, then there has been a deviation and you may be facing an action.
+The bad news is that if there is an unplanned visit, then there has been a deviation and you may be facing an action.

 Triggers for OSHA Inspections